indro-robotics/tallysman_ros2/README.md

 ros2 topic list
 ```

-## :camera_flash: Video

 ## :handshake: Contributing

 Contributions to Calian ROS2 are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.

 ## :phone: Purchase Call

-For inquiries or to purchase our Tallymatics Antenna, please contact us at [Luke Corbeth(at InDro Robotics)](lcorbeth@indrorobotics.com) or [Calian](info@tallymatics.com).
+For inquiries or to purchase our Calian's Antenna, please contact us at [Luke Corbeth(at InDro Robotics)](lcorbeth@indrorobotics.com) or [Calian](gnss.sales@Calian.com).
 We are excited to assist you and provide further information about our offerings.

 ## :sparkles: Reference